eklem/daq-proc/README.md

 </script>
 ```

+### Example - Query side

+...
+WIP

-### Node.js
+## Node.js
 It's fully possible to use on Node.js too.
 The tests are both for Node.js and the browser.
-But it's only wrapping 4 libraries for the ease of use in the browser, so I'm not sure why you would do that.
+But it's only wrapping 6 libraries for the ease of use in the browser, so I'm not sure why you would do that.
 [Holler if you disagree =)](https://github.com/eklem/daq-proc/issues/new).

 [license-image]: http://img.shields.io/badge/license-MIT-blue.svg?style=flat
 [license-url]: LICENSE